haagahelia/mobilecourse/docs/Maps/maps.md

 />
 ```
 :::info
 Use `region` prop instead of `initialRegion` when having region in state (dynamic map).
+Changing the `initialRegion` prop after the component has mounted will not result in a region change.

 For example,

 ```jsx
 // Create a state for region